How to Formulate a Bakuchiol Beauty Concentrate

 Add the preservative and blend thoroughly.

-Transfer your creation into a suitable container and label according to your records
+Transfer your creation into a suitable container and label it according to your records.

-What are the benefits of bakuchiol for skin?
+What are the benefits of bakuchiol for the skin?

-Bakuchiol is a powerful antioxidant known to stimulate collagen production which has the benefits of reducing wrinkles and hyperpigmentation while increasing the skin’s elasticity and resilience.
-It is also useful in products formulated for acne prone skin as it prevents the process of lipid peroxidation in the skin’s sebum by keeping the acid mantle active.
-This reduces the overproduction of bacteria on the skin’s surface and reduces the keratinization of cells.
-Overall bakuchiol is an excellent addition to skincare formulations for nearly all skin types.
+Bakuchiol is a powerful antioxidant known to stimulate collagen production which can help reduce wrinkles while increasing the skin’s elasticity and resilience.
+It is also useful in products for acne-prone skin.
+Overall, bakuchiol is an excellent addition to skincare formulations.

 Is bakuchiol better than retinol?